bamos/bamos.github.io/_includes/cv.md

- I am a fifth- and final-year Computer Science Ph.D. student at Carnegie Mellon University and am supported by an NSF graduate research fellowship.
-I work with [Zico Kolter](http://zicokolter.com/) on machine learning and optimization and am particularly interested in improving our understanding of important modeling problems in computer vision, language, and reinforcement learning through the use of deep learning, optimization (sometimes convex), theory, and statistics.
-My most recent work is on [input-convex neural networks](https://arxiv.org/abs/1609.07152) and [OptNet layers](https://arxiv.org/abs/1703.00443).

-I strongly believe in open science and reproducible research and actively publish code on [my Github profile](https://github.com/bamos).
-I am also the author of [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep learning.<br><br>
+ I am a researcher and broadly study foundational topics and applications in <b>machine learning</b> (sometimes deep) and <b>optimization</b> (sometimes convex), including reinforcement learning, computer vision, language, statistics, and theory.
+I am finishing a Ph.D. at <b>Carnegie Mellon University</b> advised by [Zico Kolter](http://zicokolter.com/) and am supported by an <b>NSF graduate research fellowship.</b> My dissertation is entitled "Differentiable Optimization-Based Inference for Machine Learning" and my <b>thesis proposal</b> is available [here](https://goo.gl/MTiDrb).
+My publications are available below and on my [Google Scholar](https://scholar.google.com/citations?user=d8gdZR4AAAAJ) page. <br><br> My Ph.D. has straddled <b>applied and theoretical contributions</b>.
+I value important <b>societal applications</b> of my work and spent the first two years of my Ph.D. (from 2014-2016) working on the machine learning and computer vision technologies underlying <b>mobile and wearable cognitive assistance systems,</b> publishing papers at <b>systems- and mobile-oriented</b> venues during this time.
+Over the past three years (since 2016) I have gone deeper into foundational contributions to the <b>NIPS, ICML, and ICLR communities</b>.
+The core pillars of my dissertation are my ICML 2017 papers on [input-convex neural networks](https://arxiv.org/abs/1609.07152) and [OptNet layers](https://arxiv.org/abs/1703.00443). <br><br> I have worked on <b>reinforcement learning</b> during an internship with [Nando de Freitas](https://www.cs.ubc.ca/~nando/) at <b>DeepMind</b> in 2017 (publishing an ICLR paper), and on <b>combinatorial and discrete learning problems</b> with [Vladlen Koltun](http://vladlen.info) at <b>Intel Labs</b> in 2018. <br><br> I strongly believe in <b>open science, reproducible research, and well-engineered projects</b> and actively publish code on [my Github profile](https://github.com/bamos).
+This led me to create [OpenFace](https://cmusatyalab.github.io/openface/) in 2014, which was the first open-source face recognition project that used deep learning. <br><br> <b>I am on the job market.</b> For at least the next decade of my career I want to stay in the machine learning research community.
+I am looking for a position that lets me continue to <b>straddle foundational and applied contributions</b> to the field.
+Please [get in touch](http://bamos.github.io/data/cv.pdf) if you have an opening. <br><br>

 ## <i class="fa fa-chevron-right"></i> News